GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

     exp := exp1 '??' exp2

-Conditionally evaluate an expression2 depending on the result of an expression1.
+Conditionally evaluate exp2 depending on the result of exp1.
-Given code is equivalent to:
+The given code is equivalent to:

 ::